 Each brand and type of shifters are a little bit different.
 Mountain bikes tend to have trigger shifters, road bikes have shifters that are integrated in the brake levers, and some bikes have grip shifters.

-In general though, on each side (right/rear and left/front) there will be two shifters–one to move you into an easier gear, and one to move you into a harder gear.
 Spend some time in your driveway or in a parking lot practicing and learning how to operate your particular shifters.

 Don’t be afraid–just experiment!